Best Lightweight Rain Jackets of 2025

 The newest model may be able to last you a few thru-hikes (depending on your care and maintenance and how easy you are on gear), which is pretty good for any rain jacket.

 One downside?
-The men's rain jacket weighs 10.3 ounces in a Medium—almost double the weight of the barebones Outdoor Research Helium (see review above).
+The men's rain jacket weighs 11 ounces in a Medium—almost double the weight of the barebones Outdoor Research Helium (see review above).
+That's up 0.7 oz from the last model, too.

 Still, the PreCip Eco is an excellent bang for the buck rain jacket.
 If you’re looking for a starter jacket or a lightweight jacket for just-in-case, the Marmot PreCip Eco will serve you well.
 And if you need an even more affordable rain jacket, see our recommendation below.